Common questions

 How and when can I make an appointment?

-Can two or more people follow the same lessons?
+Can two people follow the same lessons?

 How often do we have lessons and how long do they last?